1

 Register the Webhook URL with Tightknit

-In the Tighktnit webhooks admin settings, register a new webhook using the webhook URL from the previous step.
+In the Tighktnit webhooks admin portal, create a new endpoint using the webhook URL from the previous step.

 Get Zoom Meeting ID